 There are numerous attractions around Hawa Mahal such as the famed Jantar Mantar, Govind Devji temple, Amer Fort, Nahargarh Fort, Ram Niwas Bagh, BM Birla Planetarium, Jain Temple, Statue Circle, Sisodia Rani Garden etc. However, the few “Things to do” includes

 - Visit the residence of the royal family – the City Palace – in the morning

 - Admire the world’s largest stone sundial at noon which is also one of the World UNESCO Heritage site – The Jantar Mantar

 - Watch the spectacular evening sound and light show at Amber Fort

-- Shop for authentic Rajasthani artwork and handloom at Baapu Bazaar.
+- Shop for authentic Rajasthani artwork and handloom at Bapu Bazaar.

-- Watch a night show at the grand Raj Madir Cinema.
+- Watch a night show at the grand Raj Mandir Cinema.

 - Experience the adrenaline rush of Zip Lining at Neemrana